patio-coop/patio-homepage/README.md

 Design and content is done by the folks in the `#Community Landing Page` group.

+Information about naming and other code conventions is in the [`STYLE.md`] document.

 ## Coffee-Shop

 Due to our persistent lack of time (although there is desire) to develop